Why Private Investments are more important than they ever were?

 Wealth creation has moved from ‘Post-IPO’ in public markets to ‘Pre-IPO’ in private markets.
-All indicators related to private investments are at all-time high.
+All indicators related to private investments are at an all-time high.
 Gone are the days, when institutional investors would invest in primary and secondary markets to stay in the security for the long term, for continued wealth creation and regular flow of dividends.
-Increasingly, experienced investment managers are investing in private markets, scaling the company, merge it with others and take the bigger entity public to create wealth for themselves, while limiting the returns upside for retail and other institutional investors in the secondary market.
+Increasingly, experienced investment managers are investing in private markets, scaling the company, merge it with others, and take the bigger entity public to create wealth for themselves, while limiting the returns upside for retail and other institutional investors in the secondary market.
+Robust Due diligence exercise is imperative.

 When millions are riding on the personal conduct of a group of people, no investor would want to repeat a ‘Travis Kalanick’ episode.
 It is thus imperative to get into all the minute details about the founding team’s business and personal conduct.